 We recognize that we can only achieve equity if the communities suffering from inequities where they live and work are at the center of our work.
 We acknowledge that each community knows their assets, and needs, and as such, can speak best to the viability and impact of proposed solutions.
 This is especially true when we build relationships with tribal governments and respect treaty rights.
 We strive to transparently recognize and share the power we have as representatives of our organizations, and to structure our meetings to foster meaningful, community-oriented engagement.
 Stakeholder and community engagement will be intentional.
-We will create opportunities as a Task Force, individual members, and staff to listen, learn, and seek input to guide our work.
+We will create opportunities as a Task Force, individual members, and staff to listen, learn, and https://healthequity.wa.gov/Portals/9/Doc/Publications/Reports/EquityLanguageGuide Final .pdf> seek input to guide our work.
 We will strive to incorporate stories of lived experience into our reports and recommendations.